rsksmart/rif-identity-services/docs/Deploy_prod.md

 This services are expected to be run:

+- `rif-identity-ipfs-testnet`
+    - Two ports opened:
-- `rif-identity-ipfs-testnet` (not public - it is accessed only by `rif-identity-datavault-testnet`)
+        - 5001 not public - it is accessed only by `rif-identity-datavault-testnet`
+        - 8080 is public
 - `rif-identity-datavault-testnet`
-- `rif-identity-tinyqr-testnet`
 - `rif-identity-issuer-back-testnet`
-- `rif-identity-issuer-front-testnet`
+- `rif-identity-convey-testnet`

 First clone the repo